twixlyhq/extensions/README.md

 If you use localization, a extension instance will be rendered for each locale.
 This means you can only change the value for the given locale.
-See the [`entry.fields` API](#entryfieldsid-field) for how to change values for different locales.
+See the [`item.fields` API](#itemfieldsid-field) for how to change values for different locales.

-If an entry returned by the twixly Management API looks like the following:
+If an item returned by the twixly Management API looks like the following:

 ```javascript
 {